Xaoka/Gadwick/README.md

 * I want to be able to be a part of many projects
 * Reports / Report management
 * Test case history

+## Test Structure

+Each user should be able to view multiple Projects
+A Project should have multiple Features
+A feature should support multiple Requirements
+At what level should automation threshold be done - per requirement or per feature?